Updated: November 6, 2017

 In my opinion, in addition to the basic features such as being able to track via GPS, there are two key factors to consider when choosing an appropriate watch for ultra running.
 These are important factors to consider when comparing watches.

 This is probably one of the most important features for typical ultra runners as most of the longer races (50 mile and up) will take more time than most of the GPS watches available can handle, with the exception of elite runners.
 Most GPS watches on the market, regardless of brand, max out at around 8-10 hours of battery life.
 If you are that fast, then your options are much broader than they are for the rest of us and you may want to expand your search beyond my list below.

 Track while charging

 This is important in the REALLY long races (125km+) where no watch can last the entire time.
 As it stands today, 24 hours is about the most you can expect to get out of the newest most expensive watches, despite grandiose marketing claims made by some companies.
 Fortunately, these watches can all be charged with a portable battery charger (like this Anker Powercore+ mini) without interrupting the activity in progress.

 The short list, in order of age from top to bottom

-Epson Runsense SF-510 ($79.99) and Epson Runsense SF-710 ($99.99) have a 30 hour battery life and the Epson Runsense SF-810 ($125.95) has a 20 hour battery life if using the integrated optical heart rate monitor.
+Epson Runsense SF-510 ($96.95) and Epson Runsense SF-710 ($99.99) have a 30 hour battery life and the Epson Runsense SF-810 ($129.99) has a 20 hour battery life if using the integrated optical heart rate monitor.
+The Epson ProSense 307 also has a 20 hour battery.
 These watches cannot be charged while in us, but due to the battery life, they would be good for most ultra distance races for many runners.